Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-contrastes.md

 - Make sure that the contrast between the color of the background and that of the text and also for text in the form of image carrying information, is:
    - 4.5: 1 minimum for a size smaller than 24px <abbr>CSS </abbr> and 19px <abbr>CSS </abbr> in bold.
    - 3: 1 minimum is sufficient for a size greater than 24px <abbr>CSS </abbr> and 19px <abbr>CSS </abbr> in bold.
-- Make sure that GUI components, graphical objects and interface status (focus, hover) have a contrast of 3:1.
-This includes: buttons, radio buttons, check boxes, selection lists, navigation menus and panels, toolbars, tabs, carousels, sliders, progress bars, tooltips, progress bars, graphics … We do not have to apply this criterion, if:
+- Make sure that non-text GUI components, graphical objects and interface status (focus, hover) have a contrast of 3:1.
+This includes: buttons, radio buttons, check boxes, selection lists, navigation menus and panels, toolbars, tabs, carousels, sliders, progress bars, tooltips, graphics …
+We do not have to apply this criterion, if:
    - if the graphic component can not be represented otherwise: flag, logotype, real photos, screenshots, medical information diagrams using the colors of biology, gradients representing a measurement (heat maps …)
    - if a text, like a label, a data table, brings the same information as the icon or the graphic
    - if the contrast ratio of the image doesn't prevent the understanding of the content or the function